roadiz/roadiz/README.md

 ### Apache Solr

-RZCMS v3 can use Apache Solr search-engine to index nodes.
+Roadiz can use Apache Solr search-engine to index nodes.
-Add this to your `config.json` to link your RZCMS install to your Solr server:
+Add this to your `config.json` to link your Roadiz install to your Solr server:

 ```
 "solr": {